adonisjs-community/adonis-packages/README.md

 Then visit http://localhost:3000

-In the development, the npm downloads and GitHub stars will be mocked unless setting `USE_ADONIS_API` variable.
+In the development, the npm downloads and GitHub stars will be mocked unless setting `USE_NUXT_API` variable.

 ## Acknowledgement